pvavra/temp-ipsy/docs/cluster/cecile/data.md

 ### Project structure

 The project structure follows a specific BIDS structure (see examples in the tabs below).
 Such a structure will be generated upon project creation.
+According to BIDS the structure we adopt requires only `rawdata` to be BIDS compliant, however we strongly recommend that also `derivatives` are BIDS compliant.
+On this note, when naming sub-folders in `derivatives` you should follow the convention `<pipeline>-<variant>`, where `<pipeline>` is the name of the tool you used and `<variant>` is the step of your analysis, for example, assuming your preprocessing is done via `spm`, the sub-folder name would be `spm-preproc/`.
+See the official BIDS [`derivatives` section](https://bids-specification.readthedocs.io/en/stable/common-principles.html#storage-of-derived-datasets).</b>
-In the following examples, `derivatives` and `code` are populated with potential sub-folders, these are just examples, the naming of such sub-folders are up to you and entirely project dependent, nonetheless keep the general structure as we suggest it.</b>
+Keep in mind that, the schemas below are just examples, `derivatives` and `code` are populated with potential sub-folders the naming of such sub-folders are up to you and entirely project dependent, nonetheless keep the general structure as we suggest it.</b>

 !!! note "Mirroring derivatives and code structure"
     We **strongly recommend** to mirror the sub-folder names between `derivatives` and `code` to keep an intuitive relationship between code and data.